thinkahead/faas-fn/README.md

 ```
 hey -z=5m -q 100 -c 20 -m POST -d=Test http://gateway-external-openfaas.apps.ibm-hcs.priv//function/pi-karve-ppc64le
 ```
+The options -c will simulate 20 concurrent users, -z will run for 5m and then complete, -q rate limit in queries per second (QPS) 100 per worker.

 #### Generate the new pi-ppc64le
 Use the dockerfile-perl template or the dockerfile-ppc64le.
 The Dockerfile in dockerfile-perl template is updated for installing perl 5.32.0 as in https://github.com/scottw/alpine-perl.
 The dockerfile-ppc64le uses that perl 5.30.3-r0.